Angus MacKinnon

-Angus MacKinnon (1851 – 24 July 1880) was a Scottish footballer who played for Queen's Park and represented Scotland.
+Angus MacKinnon (c.
+1851 – 24 July 1880) was a Scottish footballer who played for Queen's Park and represented Scotland.
 Born in Glasgow (but not related to his teammate Billy), he played once for Scotland, scoring the winning goal in a 2–1 victory against England in March 1874.
 After winning two Scottish Cups at club level, he emigrated to Canada but died there aged 29.